utkarshpratap2002/learnedinDITISS/fcn-docs/day3/day3.md

 <br>

 Let's talk about the Cables,
-- the standard **ethernet cables**, which are used to connect two devices such as Routers and switches, only remember that ethernet cables are also called *straight-through cables*
+- the standard **ethernet cables**, which are connected in order, thus the same order is maintained on both the ends.
+Ethernet cables are used to connect devices such as Routers and switches, only remember that ethernet cables are also called *straight-through cables*
-- and **crossover cables**, which are used to directly connect two devices such as two computers that *switches* the send and recieves signals, so that thay can make a contact, like pluging the two phones together
+- and **crossover cables**, which are used to directly connect two devices of same type such as two computers, two *switches*.
+Here tranmiting wires are swapped with receiving wires, so that thay can make a contact, like pluging the two phone together.

 There are two more cables called **CSU/DSU (Control Service Unit/Data Service Unit)**, and **DCE/DTE (Data Terminal Equipment/Data Communication Equipment)**.